-- With the Apple ID you can access your security settings, subscriptions, and in-app purchases associated with it.
+- With the Apple ID, you can access your security settings, subscriptions, and in-app purchases associated with it.

+There are many forms of Apple ID phishing attempts out there.
 In this article, we’re going to give you some examples so you get a sense of what they can look like and be better prepared against them.

 1. Apple ID Receipt Order Email

+In the subject line of this kind of e-mail, you will find included some phrases like “Receipt ID”, “Receipt Order”, or “Payment Statement”.
 The purpose of this scam is to trick you into thinking a payment has been made using your credit card.
 As a result, you may hurry into canceling the order, worried that your money has been taken.
 If the attached file is opened or if you click the link, most probably you will end up on a page where you will be asked to confirm your personal details, such as password, credit card details, address, etc.

+So, stay alert, and look for the warning signs!
 Moving forward, we’re going to give you a few more examples of Apple ID phishing scams so you know what type of content you should watch out for.

 2. Apple ID Phone Call Scams

+Apple ID scams have also gone beyond fishy emails and crossed over to the illegal business of scam phone calls.
 Scammers have also tried to use spoofed phone numbers, which are displayed on your phone as a real Apple number, with Apple’s logo, official website, customer support number, and actual address.
 This way, the masquerade looks alarmingly real.

 3. Apple ID Fake Text Message

 Here is the second example of an Apple ID scam you may receive on your phone, this time in the form of a text message.
-It would read something like “Your Apple account is now locked” and will lure you into accessing a link which supposedly unlocks your account.
+It would read something like “Your Apple account is now locked” and will lure you into accessing a link that supposedly unlocks your account.

 Here is another similar example, which aims to trick you into thinking your iCloud ID has been deactivated and that you now need to complete the activation process.

-4. Temporarily disabled Apple ID Email
+4. Temporarily Disabled Apple ID Email

 Similar to the “Your Apple ID Has been locked” text message we mentioned; you may also receive the email version of this phishing scam.